Van Vlaenderen · Archival Dossier

 2.De l'Espinoy, Philippe.
 Recherche des antiquitez et noblesse de Flandres.
 Douai, 1631.
 Cited in Vredius as the source for the identification of Jan as the fifth bastard son and for the land grant details.
 Not accessed directly.

 3.Foundation for Medieval Genealogy.
 MedLands: Flanders, Hainaut, v5.0, updated January 2025. fmg.ac/Projects/MedLands/FLANDERS.htm.
-Collateral verification of Jan sans terre entry.
+Tertiary compilation consulted as a pointer to primary sources; not used as a fact-level authority.

 4.Gaillard (cited in Vredius).
 Middle Dutch text naming Loys le Hase, Loys le Frison, and Jan sans terre as Van Vlaenderen at Nicopolis 1396.
 Tabula XVI.
 Direct quotation transcribed April 2026.